 - What are the likely additional costs?

-1) Sometimes huts managers charge for putting the tent next to the huts 3 levs a night per person (1.5 euros / night).
+1) Sometimes huts managers charge fee for putting the tent next to the huts: 3 levs a night per person (1.5 euros / night).
 Although the information center assures that the tents can be put just next to the huts.
-Some managers, though, do not allow putting up tents and do not take the money
+Some managers, though, do not allow putting up tents and do not take the money.

-4) Delivery of equipment to Bulgaria (a backpack, a sleeping bag, a mat) which is hired.
-The price depends on the amount of the equipment
+4) Delivery of the equipment to Bulgaria (a backpack, a sleeping bag, a mat) which is hired.
+The price depends on the amount of the equipment.

 - Do I need to take a personal first aid kit?